What is Income and Expenditure Account?

 Below mentioned are the characteristic features of Income and Expenditure Account :

-- I and E a/c outlined by non-trading entities are much like the profit and loss a/c outlined by trading entities.
+- Income and expenditure account presented by non-trading entities are much like the profit and loss a/c presented by trading entities.

-- It is outlined by stringently following the fundamentals of the double-entry system of bookkeeping or accounting.
+- It is prepared by stringently following the fundamentals of the double-entry system of bookkeeping or accounting.

-- It is always outlined during the end of the period which normally comprises of 1 year.
+- It is always prepared during the end of the period which normally comprises of 1 year.

 - It decides the surplus or deficit of income over expends of the non-trading entities for the particular year.